gcordner/myriamgurba2022/plugins/post-expirator/readme.txt

 ## Expiry Defaults for Post Types

-Post Expirator can support any post type in WordPress.
-Go to Settings > Post Expirator > Defaults and you can choose default expiry options for each post type.
+PublishPress Future can support any post type in WordPress.
+Go to Settings > PublishPress Future > Defaults and you can choose default expiry options for each post type.

 [Click here to see the default options](https://publishpress.com/knowledge-base/defaults-for-post-types/).

-## Post Expirator Email Notifications
+## PublishPress Future Email Notifications

-The Post Expirator plugin can send you email notifications when your content is unpublished.
-You can control the emails by going to Settings > Post Expirator > General Settings.
+The PublishPress Future plugin can send you email notifications when your content is unpublished.
+You can control the emails by going to Settings > PublishPress Future > General Settings.

 [Click here to see the notification options](https://publishpress.com/knowledge-base/email-notifications/).

 ## Details on How Post Expiry Works

 For each expiration event, a custom cron job is scheduled.
 This can help reduce server overhead for busy sites.
-This plugin REQUIRES that WP-CRON is setup and functional on your webhost.
+This plugin REQUIRES that WP-CRON is set up and functional on your webhost.
 Some hosts do not support this, so please check and confirm if you run into issues using the plugin.

 [Click here to see the technical details for this plugin](https://publishpress.com/knowledge-base/scheduling-cron-jobs/).